 The MRF was created inside the Unified Budget of the federal government for the monies of the MRS. All three sources of fund income are intragovernmental transactions consisting of transfers from one government account to another.
-The only transactions in a particular year that directly affect the deficit of the Unified Budget are those that pass in or out of the government, such as tax collections ("in") and beneficiary payments ("out").
+The only transactions in a particular year directly affecting the deficit of the Unified Budget are those passing in or out of the government, such as tax collections ("in") and beneficiary payments ("out").
 These intragovernmental transfers are debits and credits within the federal budget, with no direct effect on the deficit.
-Just as in the pay-as-you-go method, the only transactions that directly affect the deficit in the retirement system accounting process are payments to retirees and survivors (i.e. outlays/payments).
+Just as in the pay-as-you-go method, the only transactions directly affecting the deficit in the retirement system accounting process are payments to retirees and survivors (i.e. outlays/payments).
 The purchase of securities by the Fund does increase the national debt, specifically the portion of the debt held by the government - the portion held by the public does not change.
-See Figure 1.
+See Figure 1 on the following page.

-FIGURE 1
+FIGURE 1 UNIFIED BUDGET